MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1e--kmode-exception-not-handled.md

 ## Remarks

-If you're not equipped to debug this problem, you can use some basic troubleshooting techniques that are described in [Blue screen data](blue-screen-data.md).
+If you're not equipped to debug this problem, you can use some basic troubleshooting techniques that are described in [Analyze Bug Check Blue Screen Data](blue-screen-data.md).
 If a driver is identified in the bug check message, disable the driver or check with the manufacturer for driver updates.

 ### Hardware incompatibility